App version: 0.1.0

 Paying for Basic Expenses

-Maybe you, like a lot of other Americans, have been struggling financially.
-You can’t quite make ends meet so you decide to borrow money to help pay your bills.The problem is, if you can’t afford to pay your bills, how will you afford an additional loan payment each month?
+If you’ve been struggling financially and can’t quite make ends meet, you may decide to borrow money to help pay your bills.However, if you can’t afford to pay your bills, you’ll more than likely struggle to make an additional loan payment each month.
 You may be better off tightening your belt for a while until things get better.

 Borrowing to Invest